mpram/vis-insp-fof-hol/README.md

-To start your journey you can continue to the section **Instructions/Before HoL** section.
+To start your journey you can continue to the section **Instructions/Before HoL Steps**.

 **Contact info: visualinspections@microsoft.com**